Edward Ochab: In retirement

-From 13 November 1971 to 19 January 1972 Ochab and his wife took a Western Europe coast and Mediterranean Sea cruise on board a Polish merchant ship.
-During the journey they were closely followed by the Polish secret services, but the government picked up its entire cost.
+From 13 November 1971 to 19 January 1972, Ochab and his wife took a Western Europe coast and Mediterranean Sea cruise on board a Polish merchant ship.
+During the journey, they were closely followed by the Polish secret services, but the government picked up the entire cost.

 In October 1977, Ochab was one of the signatories of the letter addressed to First Secretary Gierek and the Politburo.
-It was signed by a group of intellectuals and former party activists and was highly critical of Gierek team's political and economic record.
+It was signed by a group of intellectuals and former party activists and was highly critical of Gierek's team's political and economic record.
 The letter referred to the protests of the previous year and called for fundamental political and democratizing reforms.
-Repressions and restrictions would only aggravate the crisis, the authors wrote, and open societal dialog was necessary.
+Repressions and restrictions would only aggravate the crisis, the authors wrote, and an open societal dialogue was necessary.
 Free elections to the Sejm and local councils and especially close partnership with labor unions were urged as prerequisites to any real improvement in the country's precarious internal situation.